molka-makri/worker_safety/README.md

 ## 🙏 Acknowledgments

-This project was completed under the guidance of the teaching staff of **Esprit School of Engineering** as part of the **AI Project** module at **Private Higher School of Engineering and Technology — Esprit School of Engineering**.
+This project was completed under the guidance of the teaching staff of **Esprit School of Engineering** as part of the **AI Project** module at **Esprit School of Engineering**.
+We would like to thank our professors for their guidance, support, and valuable feedback throughout the sessions that made this project possible.
 Special thanks to the open-source communities behind PyTorch, Ultralytics YOLO, OpenCV, MediaPipe, and Hugging Face for making this work possible.